What Laptop Best For Gaming ?

 - HDMI port only for external displays

 If the price of the Predator Helios 300 is too high for you despite its fair price-performance ratio, we can recommend the Acer Nitro 7, which is also an extremely fair alternative in terms of price.
 Finally, good performance is also offered here for around $300 less, even if a few compromises have to be made with the display.
 A high level of ergonomics and the relatively long battery life, however, please.
+One of the best new gaming laptops.

 The display is really not the highlight of the Nitro 7.
 Although it offers 15.6 inches of Full HD resolution at 60 Hertz, coverage of the sRGB color space, which is very low at 65 percent, is disappointing.
 However, the brightness is okay and the checkerboard contrast is also 171: 1.
 Apart from the slightly pale color display, the display is quite unspectacular, but still ok considering the price.